Superluminal Wave Activation at Relativistic Magnetized Shocks: One-dimensional Model of Alfvén Wave Activation

 We consider a 1D magnetized planar shock that propagates along $+\hat{\mathbf{x}}$ in a pair plasma with background magnetic field $[\bm{B}_{0\rm u}]^{\rm d} = \left(B_{0\rm u}/B_0\right) \hat{\mathbf{y}}$ (see Figure~\ref{fig:figure1}).
 Here, $eB_0=m_e\omega_{Le0}c$ normalizes the magnetic field to the electron Larmor frequency $\omega_{Le0}$ in the downstream frame.
-Subscripts denote to which region the quantity belongs: the downstream (d), shock-front (s), or upstream (u).
+Subscripts denote to which region the quantity belongs: the downstream (d), shock front (s), or upstream (u).
 Superscripts indicate in which frame a quantity is measured.
 This section reviews ordinary modes in cold 1D plasmas and describes a mode-conversion mechanism between subluminal (Alfvén) and superluminal modes at magnetized shocks (Figure~\ref{fig:figure1}).
-Non-propagating Alfvénic perturbations frozen into the upstream flow are activated as superluminal modes propagating into the downstream.
+Nonpropagating Alfvénic perturbations frozen into the upstream flow are activated as superluminal modes propagating downstream.